Does My Car Insurance Cover Turo?

 Car insurance for hosts of cars on Turo is a bit trickier.
 Most private car insurance policies do not cover business use of your vehicle.
 This is why many insurance policies do not cover Uber or Lyft.
 Turo is no different.
 You are using your car to earn money, and for that reason, your insurance policy may not cover damages incurred by another driver.

 Some car insurance companies will allow you to purchase special policy protections that cover you for business use of your vehicle.
 This usually comes with an additional cost.
 However, many car insurance companies are specifically excluding coverage for Turo vehicles.

-It is important to contact your car insurance company before putting your car on Turo to find out if you are covered, or if you can purchase additional coverage to be covered in the case of damage or loss.
+It is important to contact your car insurance company before putting your car on Turo to find out if you are covered or can purchase additional damage or loss coverage.
 However, once you mention this to your car insurance company, your account will be noted.
 If they deny coverage for Turo and you do it anyway, your car insurance company can cancel your policy and refuse to cover you for other accidents.

-If your primary car insurance company won’t cover you for placing your car on Turo, you can buy supplemental coverage from Turo through Liberty Mutual.
-However, if you have an accident or damages to your car when you are driving it for personal use, you may have to prove to your car insurance company that it was not being used as a Turo rental at the time of the incident.
+If your primary car insurance company doesn’t cover you for placing your car on Turo, you can buy supplemental coverage from Turo through Liberty Mutual.
+However, if you have an accident or damage your car while driving it for personal use, you may have to prove to your car insurance company that it was not being used as a Turo rental at the time of the incident.
 Failure to do so could cause the insurance company to refuse to pay the claim.